-We summarize our experience with all the native E-mount and a few (manual) legacy lenses in the 10-20mm bracket to give you a compact resource for choosing the right super- to ultra-wide-angle lens for your Sony a7 cameras.
-In this summary we also included some adaptable AF lenses we think are worth mentioning.
+We summarize our experience with all the native E-mount and a few manual legacy lenses in the 9-18mm bracket to give you a compact and independent resource for choosing the right super- to ultra-wide-angle lens for your Sony A7 cameras.
+In this summary we also included some adapted lenses we think are worth mentioning.

 We have no association with any lens manufacturer apart from occasionally loaning a lens for a review.
 Before any short introduction we tell you how long we have used a lens and if we have borrowed it from a manufacturer.
-But in most cases we have bought the lenses new from retail stores or on on the used market.
-If you want to support our independent reviews please consider using one of the affiliate links.
-It doesn’t cost you anything and helps us a lot.
+But in most cases we have bought the lenses new from retail stores or on the used market.

 Many of these lenses are manual focus only (MF) whereas some of them feature auto focus (AF).
 There is also a noticeable amount of lenses listed here that do not feature electronic contacts to communicate with the camera (no Exif).

 If we have left any question unanswered please leave a comment or contact us on social media and we will do our best to answer it.

 Last update: November 2023, 7Artisans/Brightin Star 9mm 5.6 added, Sony FE 16-35mm 2.8 GM II added, Sony FE 12-24mm 2.8 GM and Sony FE 14mm 1.8 GM updated

 Since the introduction of mirrorless camera with shorter flange focal distances the usage of vintage lenses grew rapidly.
 With full frame bodies like the Sony A7R II or newer with 42 or 61 megapixel, it is interesting to know whether those lenses are still usable on those cameras and can be a cheap alternative for the manually focussing photographers out there.